catseye/Cfluviurrh/README.markdown

 It then dovetailed, about a year later, with an urge I had to design a language with a fairly intuitive syntax, but simple enough that writing a "real" parser would not be necessary.
-I implemented in C partly because it would be nice to port it to AmigaOS 1.3 someday, and partly because, if I don't have enough C repos on Github to outnumber my legacy Perl repos, they'll label Cat's Eye Technologies a Perl outfit, and I don't particularly
+I implemented it in C partly because it would be nice to port it to AmigaOS 1.3 someday, and partly because, if I don't have enough C repos on Github to outnumber my legacy Perl repos, they'll label Cat's Eye Technologies a Perl outfit, and I don't particularly